foimedia/foi/README.md

 ## About

 FOI is a bot-based Telegram publisher app.

-It is focused on real-time coverage of events, made for journalists and activists.
+It is focused on real-time coverage of events made for journalists and activists.

+---

 This project uses [Feathers](http://feathersjs.com).
 An open source web framework for building modern real-time applications.

-## Concepts and suported media
+## Concepts and supported media

 The content published is organized by **chats**.
 Every conversation the bot participates is a chat, being a *private chat* or a *group chat*.
 If you'd like to create a new coverage or simply start a new publishing page, create a new telegram group and invite the bot and people you'd like to contribute to the coverage.